Last Updated on

 Highest and best has become more popular in the last few years due to decreasing inventory and increased buyer demand.
 I am a HUD and REO listing broker as well as a real estate investor, and I am in highest and best situations all the time on my listings and as a buyer.
 Highest and best is when a seller receives more than one offer on a property, and they decide to give everyone a chance to submit there best offer.
 In the seller’s formal request, the seller gives each buyer a chance to raise their offer and a date and time all offers must be received by the seller.
 The seller will review all offers at the same time and pick the offer they like best.

-I list a lot of bank foreclosures, and banks use highest and best in almost every situation when they receive multiple offers.
-Banks can take a long time to respond to offers, and some banks have policies that they will not review offers until a home has been on the market a certain amount of time.
+I used to list a lot of bank foreclosures, and banks use highest and best in almost every situation when they receive multiple offers.
+Banks can take a long time to respond to offers, and some banks have policies that they will not review offers until a home has been on the market for a certain amount of time.
 Because of these policies, banks end up with multiple offers on many of their properties.
 The banks started asking for highest and best to give every buyer a fair chance to revise their offers.
 In a highest and best situation, the bank notifies every buyer they have multiple offers, and to submit their highest and best by a certain date and time.

-I am seeing many traditional sellers (not banks) using highest and best as well.
+Many traditional sellers (not banks) using highest and best as well.
 In the past, most traditional sellers may let all buyers know they received other offers, but not officially ask for highest and best.
 Even if a seller does not formally ask for highest and best, I would treat any situation where a seller gets multiple offers as highest and best.

 Do not be scared off by multiple offers